-\end{theorem} Going back to the analysis in the previous section and recalling that the auxiliary variables $\alpha$ and $\beta$ are both functions of $r_1+r_2$, $c$, and the semi--major length $a$, it is clear then that equation \eqref{eq:onlyalphabeta} is only one step away from the form appearing in Theorem \ref{thm:Lambert}, which is why Lagrange's argument constitutes an analytic proof of the statement.
+\end{theorem} Going back to the analysis in the previous section, and recalling that the auxiliary variables $\alpha$ and $\beta$ are both functions of $r_1+r_2$, $c$ and the semi--major length $a$, it is clear that equation \eqref{eq:onlyalphabeta} is only one step away from the form appearing in Theorem \ref{thm:Lambert}, which is why Lagrange's argument constitutes an analytic proof of Lambert's original statement.

 Although clearly Theorem \ref{thm:Lambert} is related to the orbit--determination Problem \ref{prob:Lambert}, they are certainly not the same thing.
-According to Albouy \cite{Albouy2019}, it was not until the 1960's when the terms \textit{Lambert's theorem} and \textit{Lambert's problem} started being used interchangeably (with the second one eventually taking over).
+According to Albouy \cite{Albouy2019}, it was not until the 1960's when the terms \textit{Lambert's theorem} and \textit{Lambert's problem} started being used interchangeably---with the second one eventually taking over.
 This was perhaps due to the fact that, with the advent of the space age, Lambert's work was seen through the lens of orbital determination algorithms, many of which involved the solution of Lambert's problem \ref{prob:Lambert}.
 As it concerns practical solution methods---rather than proofs of the theorem---there have been myriads of proposed algorithms.
 A recent comparative study of several of the most widely used approaches can be found in \cite{MG2021}.